-All members of staff and volunteers have read and signed to confirm they have understood the school's Staff Behaviour Policy (for safer working practice), all supply staff and contractors are made aware of expectations of their behaviour.
+All members of staff and volunteers have read and signed to confirm they have understood the Trust's Staff Code of Conduct (for safer working practice), all supply staff and contractors are made aware of expectations of their behaviour.

 Concerns and allegations reported relating to supply staff and contractors will be notified to their employers for investigation and potential referral to DOFA.